-- A. Neither the Adviser nor its representatives are registered or have an application pending to register, as a broker-dealer or a registered representative of a broker-dealer. - B. Neither the Adviser, nor its representatives, are registered or have an application pending to register, as a futures commission merchant, commodity pool operator, a commodity trading advisor, or a representative of the foregoing. - C. The Adviser does not have any relationship or arrangement that is material to its advisory business or to its clients with any related person.
-However, Adviser has entered into a succession agreement with another registered investment adviser, which is intended to mitigate a potential service disruption to clients in the event of an unforeseen loss of key personnel due to disability or death. - D. The Adviser does not receive, directly or indirectly, compensation from investment advisors that it recommends or selects for its clients.
+- A. Neither the Adviser nor its representatives are registered or have an application pending to register, as a broker-dealer or a registered representative of a brokerdealer. - B. Neither the Adviser, nor its representatives, are registered or have an application pending to register, as a futures commission merchant, commodity pool operator, a commodity trading advisor, or a representative of the foregoing. - C. The Adviser does not have any relationship or arrangement that is material to its advisory business or to its clients with any related person.
+However, Adviser has entered into a succession agreement with another registered investment adviser, which is intended to mitigate a potential service disruption to clients in the event of an unforeseen loss of key personnel due to disability or death. - D. The Adviser does not receive, directly or indirectly, compensation from investment advisors that it recommends or selects for its clients honesty and trust, a copy of which is available upon request.